Ketty Gabriele

-Ketty Gabriele (born 10 July 1981 in Naples) is a reputed Camorra figure.
+Ketty Gabriele (born 10 July 1981 in Naples) is a reputed Italian mafia figure.
 Gabriele, a femminiello and member of the Camorra, was reported as the first transgender mafia figure following an arrest by Naples police in February 2009.
 According to authorities, Gabriele is a small-time capo behind a drug and prostitution ring for the Scissionisti di Secondigliano.

 She pushed large quantities of drugs for Camorra boss Paolo Di Lauro, but since Di Lauro's arrest and the so-called Scampia feud between Camorra gangs, she did not need to answer to anyone anymore.
 Her elder brother, Salvatore Gabriele, is one of the Camorristi that graduated to become a boss.
 He wanted to extend his activities traveling the up and down Italy, supplying large- and small-scale dealers, and left her to run things at Scampia.

-Gabriele fits in an old and long tradition of gay or femminiello (effeminate) culture in Naples.
+Gabriele fits in a long tradition of femminiello culture in Naples.
 Generally femminielli are considered good luck, for instance in gambling.